SeaGL/attend.seagl.org/README.md

 # attend.seagl.org

-Web interface to the SeaGL 2022 virtual conference
+Web interface to the virtual half of SeaGL 2023

 ## Development